benwr/fortunes/README.md

 I'm not sure if I'll ever add more fortunes here, but it will be convenient to have this repository if I ever do want to.

+Licensed under the GPL v2 as per the source quotes repository (although I'm not very certain of the validity of releasing a quotes archive under a copyleft license - presumably the authors or their corporate avatars control the copyright to some of these quotes.
+I will, of course, respond appropriately to copyright claims if necessary)